gitextensions/gitextensions/CONTRIBUTING.md

 [CI builds](https://github.com/gitextensions/gitextensions/wiki/CI-Builds).

 If no issue exists, create one.
-Complete the template, and add any further information that could be relevant.
+Complete the template, and add any further information that could be relevant such as steps to reproduce, stack traces, screenshots, git/OS version, etc.

 ## Pull Requests

 Want to contribute some code?
 Great!
-In addition to the regular GitHub Pull Request workflow, you'll want to browse the [wiki](https://github.com/gitextensions/gitextensions/wiki).
+In addition to the regular GitHub Pull Request workflow, you'll want to browse our [wiki](https://github.com/gitextensions/gitextensions/wiki).

 Good places to start contributing include: